chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

   nfsrdma 20049/sctp Network File System (NFS) over RDMA
 ~~~

-The current document should be added as a reference for the nfsrdma
+The author requests that IANA add the current document as a reference
-port assignments.
-The current document does not alter these
+for the existing nfsrdma port assignments.
+This document does not alter
-assignments.
+these assignments.

 --- back